 Satisfied with his response, the soldiers moved down the street and the door slammed again.
 The man checked the lock and Hea whispered, “Thank you

 “Come with me,” he said as he led her up the dark iron stairway to the 12th floor.
-Each fliht of stairs made her more and more nervous.
+Each flight of stairs made her more and more nervous.
 This was the highest Hea had ever been since she grew up in a village.
 The man unlocked another door and Hea found six people asleep on the concrete floor.

 “There is a blanket over there and here is water and some rice.”